Human Spaceflights

 No. Surname Given names Position

-7 USA Voss James Shelton MSP
+7 Voss James Shelton MS-5

 James Voss